bwittmann/NavPy/README.md

 <br>
 `normalized_commulated_localization_error`: Treshhold which defines whether the localization or the odometry is used to estimate the robot pose.<br>
 <br>
-`variance_increase_for_bad_localization`:Defines how much the translation and orientation uncertainty is increased when the localization is not accurate and the odometry is used to estimate the pose of the robot .<br>
+`variance_increase_for_bad_localization`:Defines how much the translation and orientation uncertainty is increased when the localization is not accurate and the odometry is used to estimate the pose of the robot.<br>

 ### rto_navigation
 #### Description